 After seeing my paintings online, VIDA asked if I’d like to collaborate on fabric design.

-I’m happy to report that at the time this post, my designs have gone into production and are beginning to sell!
+I’m happy to report that my designs have gone into production and are beginning to sell!

 What is VIDA?